rezojoglidze/RJSwiftMacros/README.md

 > `MockBuilder` macro doesn't work at `SwiftUI` `#Preview` macro.
 Here is a [solution](https://stackoverflow.com/questions/78856674/does-attached-macros-work-in-the-preview-body/78856731#78856731).

 ### MockBuilder
-- ``MockBuilder(numberOfItems: Int, dataGeneratorType: .random)``: Generates a mock instance and an array of mock data based on your model.
+- ``MockBuilder(numberOfItems: Int)``: Generates a mock instance and an array of mock data based on your model.
 - `MockBuilder` has `MockBuilderProperty` member macro, with which you can set the initial value to the desired property.

 ##### Key Features:
 - **Default Usage**: `@MockBuilder()` generates a one single mock instance.
-- **Customizable**: You can also specify parameters like `numberOfItems` and `dataGeneratorType` if you need to have array of mock items.
+- **Customizable**: You can also specify parameter like `numberOfItems` if you need to have array of mock items.

 #### MockBuilderProperty macro
 - ``MockBuilderProperty<T: Any>(value: T)``: Sets an initial value to a property within a struct or class.